PrefectHQ/prefect/docs/guides/host.md

 - Creates a database `prefect` with a user `postgres` and `yourTopSecretPassword` password.
 - Mounts the PostgreSQL data to a Docker volume called `prefectdb` to provide persistence if you ever have to restart or rebuild that container.

-Then you'll want to run the command above to set your current Prefect Profile to the PostgreSQL database instance running in your Docker container.
+Run the command below to set your current Prefect Profile to the PostgreSQL database instance running in your Docker container.

 <div class="terminal">
 ```bash